Rosalía: 2020–2023: Collaborations and Motomami

 Upon release, Motomami received universal acclaim from music critics, many of whom praised the experimentation and genre-bending sounds.
 Motomami received a perfect score from various publications, including The Telegraph, The Independent and Variety and was given four stars or more by Clash, Rolling Stone, Rockdelux, The Guardian etc. Pitchfork crowned Motomami with its "Best New Music" honor writing, "It feels rare to hear an album that's so experimental, that aspires to stretch itself out across genres and play with form, and that attains exactly what it sets out to achieve.
 Rosalía was already a formidable singer, but here she also sounds like she learned that with global superstardom comes the freedom to set her own agenda".
 The album has become the best reviewed and most discussed album of 2022 on Metacritic.
 Commercially, Motomami entered twenty-two charts in nineteen countries and reached the top ten in seven countries, two of them number-ones.
 The album entered major market charts, reaching the top forty in both on the UK Albums Chart and the Billboard 200.
 On Spotify, it achieved the biggest debut for a Spanish-language album by a female artist on the platform's history, with 16.3 million streams in the first day.

 In July 2022, Rosalía embarked on her second worldwide concert tour, Motomami World Tour, to further promote Motomami, with shows in Europe, South America and North America.
 The setlist featured four unreleased tracks including "Despechá", which was later released on 28 July to global success.
 Rosalía later took part in the forthcoming projects by Romeo Santos, Niño de Elche, and Wisin & Yandel.

 At the 23rd Annual Latin Grammy Awards in November 2022, Motomami won the four categories in which it was nominated in, which were Album of the Year, Best Alternative Music Album, Best Engineered Album and Best Recording Package.
 Rosalía was the first woman and sixth act overall to win Album of the Year twice as a lead artist.
-She also received two nominations at the 65th Annual Grammy Awards for Best Latin Rock or Alternative Album and Best Music Film for Motomami Tiktok Live, winning for the former category.
+She also received two nominations at the 65th Annual Grammy Awards for Best Latin Rock or Alternative Album and Best Music Film for Motomami TikTok Live, winning for the former category.
 However, media such as Rolling Stone, Pitchfork, the New York Times and W believed that the Recording Academy and the Grammys had snubbed Motomami for the Album of the Year category.

-In 2023, Rolling Stone ranked Rosalía at number 200 on its list of the 200 Greatest Singers of All Time.
-In February 2022, she collaborated with Coca-Cola to create a limited edition flavor under its 'Coca-Cola Creations' brand called 'Move'.